Web3-Builders-Alliance/CosmWatch-CosmWasm-Q1-2023/Capstone/cw20-milestone-escrow/README.md

-# CW20 Escrow
+# CW20 Milestone Escrow

-This is an escrow meta-contract that allows multiple users to create independent escrows.
+This is an escrow milestones contract that allows multiple users to create independent escrows.
 Each escrow has a sender, recipient, and arbiter.
 It also has a unique id (for future calls to reference it) and an optional timeout.
+In each escrow, there exists a vector of at least one milestone with id, title, description of what to be completed, amount, and if it has been completed.

 The basic function is the sender creates an escrow with funds.
 The arbiter may at any time decide to release the funds to either